SYK-08/nuttx/README.md

 This prevents including conflicting, incompatible header files such as stdio.h.

-The math.h and stdarg.h are probably the two most trouble some header files to deal with.
+The math.h and stdarg.h are probably the two most troublesome header files to deal with.
 These troublesome header files are discussed in more detail below.